 In recent decades, there have been some very high-profile burglary cases in UK laws involving residential security.
 With respect to householders and the criminal law of self-defence, particular cases involving weapons have placed the issue of self-defence during a burglary in the spotlight.
 But at first glance, the results of these cases may appear confusing.
 For example, in the case of R v Martin (2002), the homeowner’s claim of self-defence was rejected, and he was charged with manslaughter after shooting an intruder in the back (with an illegally-held shotgun).
 But in 2012, the CPS decided not to charge a couple after the man shot at two intruders with his legally-held shotgun.

-Most recently and more notably due to the press coverage and divided public opinion, was the Hither Green Burglar stabbing; were a pensioner was attacked and stabbed in his own home but managed to overpower the burglar and stab him with a kitchen knife in self-defence.
+Most recently and more notably due to the press coverage and divided public opinion, was the Hither Green Burglar stabbing; where a pensioner was attacked and stabbed in his own home but managed to overpower the burglar and stab him with a kitchen knife in self-defence.
 The burglar later died in hospital, and the 78-year-old homeowner was arrested on suspicion of murder.
 He was eventually released and the charges dropped, but it caused untold misery to him, his family and neighbours, causing national outrage and opinion.
 The coroner ruled the killing as lawful.

 So, where does the law stand on this?
 And what about instances where a weapon is involved?
 This article provides a guide to the laws you need to know to legally defend yourself and your family from a burglar.